 I highly recommend taking probiotics and digestive enzymes.
 These will help restore balance to your gut and increase the absorption of everything you consume.
 I have found high quality pancreatic enzymes at my local health food store and I drink kombucha on a regular basis.

 How Much Thiamine To Use For Alcoholics?

 Dietary sources of thiamine include beans, poultry, red meat, grains, and nuts.
-Many breads and cereals are enriched with thiamine.
-Most people need at least 1-3 mg of thiamine per day, but this is not enough for alcoholics who need to reverse their deficiency.
+Many breads and cereals are enriched with this vitamin.
+Most people need at least 1-3 mg of it per day, but this is not enough for alcoholics who need to reverse their deficiency.

-Hospitals often administer IV thiamine to alcoholics suspected of being at risk for Wernicke-Korsakoff Syndrome.
+Hospitals often administer IV vitamin B-1 to alcoholics suspected of being at risk for Wernicke-Korsakoff Syndrome.
 Because these patients have severely damaged their ability to absorb nutrients, doctors usually inject them with over 500 mg of thiamine per day.

-In less severe cases of alcohol withdrawal, oral thiamine supplements with lower dosages are often used with great results.
+In less severe cases of withdrawal, oral vitamin B-1 supplements with lower dosages are often used with great results.

-According to Dr. Joan Mathews Larson, an addiction expert who has successfully treated thousands of alcoholics with nutrient repair, the correct dose of oral thiamine for alcohol withdrawal is around 150 mg per day.
+According to Dr. Joan Mathews Larson, an addiction expert who has successfully treated thousands of alcoholics with nutrient repair, the correct dose of oral vitamin B-1 for withdrawal is around 150 mg per day.

 I have a few observations about this:

 - When I quit drinking, I immediately began taking a standard B-Complex supplement, which contained 100 mg of thiamine.